How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 sudo apt remove php-fpm php-mbstring php-bcmath php-xml php-mysql php-common php-gd php-cli php-curl php-zip

-Remove MariaDB, Nginx, and Certbot packages:
+Remove MariaDB, Nginx, and Certbot packages, then preview the dependency cleanup before running it:

 sudo apt remove mariadb-server mariadb-client nginx python3-certbot-nginx certbot python3-certbot